cawyse9/Ambient-BD-WP1-DMP/README.md

 <br>

 ###  Software
 All data processing and analysis will be performed in R and MS Access.
-Accelerometery, radar and polysomnography sensors will be programmed using software supplied by the manufacturer (Axivity = OMGUI [link], Somnofy = VitalThings (  ) and Sonata (  )).
-Data will be backed up to a onedrive location on a weekly basis, and version control of code files will be maintained with github.
+Accelerometery, radar and polysomnography sensors will be programmed using software supplied by the manufacturer (Axivity = OMGUI [link], Somnofy = VitalThings (  ) and MiniView (Lowenstein Medical).
+Data will be stored locally on a server and backed up to a onedrive location on a weekly basis.
+Version control of code files will be maintained with github.
 <br>

 ### Data Reuse
-Data will be open access following anonymousiation at the end of the project (June 2026).
+Data will be open access under a Creative Commons (c0) licence following anonymousiation at the end of the project (June 2026).
 No data will be shared outdise the study team prior to that.